AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/context-state.md

 - Time-to-live (TTL) - (Optional) provide a TTL in seconds for the entry.
 The TTL defaults to `604800` seconds (7 days).
 TTL values must be between `60`  and `604800` seconds.

-- Blocking - (Optional) provide a blocking flag for the operation.
-Defaults to `false`, allowing the mesh to proceed with code execution without waiting for a response.
-If blocking is `true`, the mesh will wait for a response, which allows you to ensure the operation was successful.

 <InlineAlert variant="info" slots="text"/>

-Setting the blocking flag to `true` can add latency to the overall query responses.

 - Put a simple entry: